jeffpar/pcjs.v1/devices/ti57/rom/README.md

-As I mentioned [in my blog](/blog/2017/11/05/), HrastProgrammer [indicated](http://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/archv015.cgi?read=84950) that he originally created a working ROM image using object code dumps from multiple TI patents.
+As I mentioned [in my blog](/blog/2017/11/05/), HrastProgrammer [indicated](http://www.hpmuseum.org/cgi-sys/cgiwrap/hpmuseum/archv015.cgi?read=84950) that he originally created a working ROM binary using object code dumps from multiple TI patents.
 However, the [dump](ti57hrast1.txt) of Hrast ROM #1 appears to be very similar to the [ROM From U.S. Pat.
 No. 4,125,867](#rom-from-us-pat-no-4125867), so it's likely that he relied *primarily* on that patent listing.